sitespeedio/browsertime/README.md

 1. Download the latest zip or tar.gz release from https://github.com/tobli/browsertime/releases

-1. Uncompress and run the browsertime script from the bin folder in the distribution (or add the bin folder to your PATH)
+1. Uncompress and run the browsertime script from the bin folder in the distribution (or add the bin folder to your PATH).
+For Windows, run the supplied bat file.

 ### Build from source